 The blood flow of the heart is something you will have to learn in nursing school (it’s inevitable).
 When I was in nursing school I hated learning about the heart and promised myself that I would never enter into cardiology.
 Well, to make a long story short, I entered into cardiology and have never left it.
 I learned to heart the heart.

 In this article, I am going to show you how to easily remember the blood flow of the heart.
-I have yet to find a good mnemonic to help with this (if you know one please feel free to share it in the comments).
 I found that learning the blood flow of the heart is best done by actually visualizing how the heart is set-up and how it flows through the muscle to the body.

 Blood flows through the heart in 12 easy steps.
 Always remember that it must flow through 6 areas on the right side and then 6 areas on the left side (this equals 12 steps).
 For better illustration, look at the picture below and note how the right and left side are separated.